ondrno/track-covid19/README.md

   - Germany's numbers are based on information from the [Robert-Koch-Institute](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Fallzahlen.html).
   - Switzerland's numbers are based on information from the [Bundesamt für Gesundheit BAG](https://www.bag.admin.ch/bag/de/home/krankheiten/ausbrueche-epidemien-pandemien/aktuelle-ausbrueche-epidemien/novel-cov/situation-schweiz-und-international.html)
   - United Kingdom's numbers are based on information from [GOV.uk](https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public)
-  - United State's numbers are based on information from [Centers for Disease Control and Prevention](https://www.cdc.gov/coronavirus/2019-ncov/cases-in-us.html)
+  - United State's numbers are based on information from [New York Times Data Set](https://github.com/nytimes/covid-19-data)

 The aim of the program is to have a timeline how the SARS-CoV-2 virus spread in these countries.